santedb/dev-doc/developers/server-plugins/service-definitions/ad-hoc-cache-provider.md

-Ad-Hoc Cache Provider (IAdhocCacheService in SanteDB.Core.Api)
+`IAdhocCacheService` in assembly SanteDB.Core.Api version 2.1.151.0

 # Summary
 Defines a service which can store commonly used objects in a transient cache